How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Keeps your bathroom looking bright and hygienic.

-Option 1 — Clean in the Washing Machine
+Option 1 — Machine wash

 - Remove the curtain and place it in the washer with two towels.